paulca55/markdown-docs/Web Development Tools.md

 #### TL;DR

-- Make sure your `Local by Flywheel` WordPress install is a custom install
+- Make sure your `Local by Flywheel` WordPress install is a custom install.
-- Configure `xdebug.remote_autostart = 1` in the `php.ini` file
+- Configure `xdebug.remote_autostart = 1` in the `php.ini` file.
-- Restart your site container in `Local by Flywheel` to apply new settings
+- Restart your site container in `Local by Flywheel` to apply new settings.
-- Install VS Code `PHP Debug` extension
+- Install VS Code `PHP Debug` extension.
-- Add PHP Debugger Configuration with an extra property for the `Listen for Xdebug` section i.e. `"pathMappings": {"/app/public/wp-content/themes/theme-name": "${workspaceFolder}"}`
+- Add PHP Debugger Configuration with an extra property for the `Listen for Xdebug` section i.e. `"pathMappings": {"/app/public/wp-content/themes/theme-name": "${workspaceFolder}"}`.

 #### Detailed Tutorial